-- 29. Deploy Easy Data Transform as a portable application so you can run it from a USB key or install it on computers where you have limited access rights. - 30.
-Use the right click menu to insert control characters into a text option for a transform.
+- 32. Deploy Easy Data Transform as a portable application so you can run it from a USB key or install it on computers where you have limited access rights. - 33.
+Find items matching one or more search terms in the Center pane using View>Find Items. - 34.
+Magnify under the cursor in the Center pane using View>Magnify Cursor.

+35. Use the right click menu to insert control characters into a text option for a transform.

-- 31. Experiment with changing Optimize processing for from Minimum memory use to Maximum speed in Preferences to see if that improves performance.
-It may be slower or it may use up all your memory. - 32.
+- 36. Use fuzzy matching to match text values that aren't identical. - 37.
+Experiment with changing Optimize processing for from Minimum memory use to Maximum speed in Preferences to see if that improves performance.
+It may be slower or it may use up all your memory. - 38.
 Change the Center pane color scheme in the Colors tab of the Preferences window.

-33. Select View>Toggle UI Theme to swap between light and dark user interface themes.
+39. Select View>Toggle UI Theme to swap between light and dark user interface themes.

-- 34. Select File>New Window to open a new Main window. - 35.
+- 40. Select File>New Window to open a new Main window. - 41.
 Set the Center pane mouse wheel behavior in the Preferences window.